List of bus routes in Nassau County, New York

 The following bus routes are operated in Nassau County, New York.
 Most of these routes are operated under Nassau Inter-County Express (NICE), formerly MTA Long Island Bus, except in Greater Long Beach, where that city operates its own bus service through Long Beach Bus.
-Some of them are the direct descendants of streetcar lines (see List of streetcar lines on Long Island and in Queens), and most were previously privately operated prior to 1973.
-These routes are designated on the buses, bus stop signs, and timetables with a lowercase "n".
-Previously, the routes were designated with an uppercase "N", akin to routes in bus systems surrounding the area.
-Note that the buses purchased secondhand from Foothill Transit still display the uppercase "N" on their signs.

-This table gives details for the routes that service Nassau County primarily.
+These tables give details for the routes that service Nassau County primarily.
 For details on routes that run into Nassau County but do not service it primarily, see: